 - Standard belt-fitting systems can be confusing for parents and research suggests that about 75% of seats are incorrectly installed.

-So, although the ClickTight installation method does not bring any “direct” safety benefits, there are likely to be some big “indirect” safety benefits for those carers that otherwise might find it difficult to install their child’s seat safely using more traditional belt-fitting mechanisms.
-Getting a proper installation is a huge part of child car seat safety and any technological development that makes this process easier is to be welcomed.
+So, although the ClickTight installation method does not bring any “direct” safety benefits, there are likely to be some major “indirect” safety benefits for those parents that otherwise might find it difficult to install their child’s seat safely using more traditional belt-fitting mechanisms.
+Getting a proper installation is a huge part of child car seat safety and any technological development that makes this process easier is a very good thing.

-The 3 seats in the new ClickTight series of Britax convertible car seats are:
+There are 3 seats in the new series of Britax convertible car seats:

 The Advocate is the most expensive option, followed by the Boulevard and then the Marathon.